 Eros is an essential part of who we are as human beings, but how do we connect with our erotic selves in a culture that often tries to shame us for them?
-How do we stay sexually alive and connected to ourselves and others?
+How do we stay sexually alive?
 What do our metaphorical erotic spaces look like and feel like for us and how do we enter them?
-Erospace is a new community-engaged art project that will explore our real stories about who we are sexually through writing, oral histories, poetry, map-making and thermal photography (photography based on temperature rather than light, like the photo below).
+Erospace is a new community-engaged art project that asks questions about what we want and the honest nature of our desires.

 By being honest about who we are erotically, and transforming our stories through art, we can deepen our ability to talk about and accept ourselves and each other as sexual beings.

 *includes ciswomen, transwomen, and non-binary folks, no artistic experience necessary.

 Good for Her, 175 Harbord St. Toronto, Ontario.

 Space is limited; register below to secure your space.

 As part of my creative process, I often run workshops and invite the public to collaborate with me to help develop my ideas and projects.
 As a community-engaged artist, I see part of my job as creating the frameworks that allow people to share their stories and transform them into art.
 I find it really exciting to work with regular people, who bring new perspectives to my initial ideas and help take them directions that I could never predict.

 In addition to running workshops to develop new projects, I also offer art workshops on a variety of topics for team building and other events.
 I have experience working with people of all different ages and backgrounds, contact me for more information on the kinds of workshops I can offer.